 Life span

 The average life span of Asian elephants is about 80 years and that of African elephants is about 60 years.
 However, the natural death of elephants is due to not being able to eat.
 That’s because their teeth don’t stop growing after they are worn out.
-Usually, this species’ teeth only grow 6 times, but after that, there are no more teeth growing.
+Usually, this species’ teeth only grow 6 times, but after that, no more teeth are growing.
 After the last growing teeth wear out they starve to death.

 Diet and Nutrition